-BOTH CLIENTS AND SERVICES NEED TO FIND lookup services.
-Both can do this using low-level core classes, or discovery utilities such as LookupDiscoveryManager.
+Ulients and services need to find lookup services.
+Both can do this using low-level core classes or discovery utilities such as LookupDiscoveryManager.
 Once a lookup service is found, a service just needs to register with it and try to keep the lease alive for as long as it wants to.
 A service can make use of the JoinManager class for this.

-The ServiceDiscoveryManager class performs client-side functions similar to that of JoinManager for services, and simplifies the task of finding services.
-The ServiceDiscoveryManager class is only available in Jini 1.1.
+The ServiceDiscoveryManager class performs client-side functions similar to that of JoinManager for services, and it simplifies the tasks of finding services.
+It is only available in Jini 1.1 and later.